kanzbra/Portfolio-2020/README.md

 A few months after I graduated from the bootcamp, I explored the world of entrepreneurship by freelancing as a web developer.
 It was a crazy start but now I have recruited my fifth client.

 The journey of learning how to code never stopped and it has been an extremely thrilling to explore new frameworks and languages and I can't wait to see what's next.

+You can view my porfolio by clicking <a href="https://kanzbra.io/">here</a>.